mingtang/mingtang.github.io/photography.md

 			<a href="{{ site.url }}/photography/2018/03/23/canada/">
 				<h6>The Canadian Rockies - a spring trip</h6>
 			</a>
 			<p>The Canadian Rockies make a part of the North American Rockies, which have multiple ranges of mountains.
-They formed as a result of the Sevier orogeny about 140 to 40 million years ago... <a href="{{ site.url }}/photography/2018/03/23/canada/">Read More</a></p>
+They formed as a result of the Sevier orogeny about 140 to... <a href="{{ site.url }}/photography/2018/03/23/canada/">Read More</a></p>
 		</div>
 	</div>